webview-crypto/webview-crypto/README.md

 please let me know if there any ways to get around this) to wait for the bridge to respond asynchronously before returning a value.

-Instead, we return you a promise that resolves to a `TypedArray`.
+Instead, we add a `_promise` attribute to the `TypedArray` you passed in.
+This resolves when the `TypedArray` has been filled with random values.

-We also accept these promises on all `crypto.subtle` methods that takes in `TypedArray`s, to make it transparent and will automatically wait for them to resolve before asking the WebView execute the method.
+Also, on all `crypto.subtle` methods that takes in `TypedArray`s, we will automatically wait for it to resolve.
+This means that if you are using the `TypedArray` in further cryptographic code, it will work transparently.
+So hopefully existing code that uses the Web Cryptography API will continue to work without modification.

 ### `CryptoKey`
 Since [JavaScriptCore](https://facebook.github.io/react-native/docs/javascript-environment.html#javascript-runtime)